Chicomuceltec language

-Chicomuceltec (also Chikomuselteko or Chicomucelteco; archaically, Cotoque) is a Mayan language formerly spoken in the region defined by the municipios of Chicomuselo, Mazapa de Madero, and Amatenango de la Frontera in Chiapas, Mexico, as well as some nearby areas of Guatemala.
-By the 1970s–80s it had become extinct, with recent reports in Mayanist literature finding that there are no living native speakers.
+Chicomuceltec (also Chikomuselteko or Chicomucelteco; archaically, Cotoque) is a dormant Mayan language formerly spoken in the region defined by the municipios of Chicomuselo, Mazapa de Madero, and Amatenango de la Frontera in Chiapas, Mexico, as well as some nearby areas of Guatemala.
+By the 1970s–80s it had become dormant, with recent reports in Mayanist literature finding that there are no living native speakers.
 Communities of contemporary Chicomucelteco descendants, numbering approximately 1500 people in Mexico and 100 in Guatemala are Spanish speakers.

 Chicomuceltec was formerly sometimes called Cakchiquel Mam, although it is only distantly related to the Cakchiquel or Mam, being much closer to Wastek (Huastec).